 To calculate the contribution margin ratio, divide the contribution margin by sales.
 The contribution margin is calculated by subtracting all variable costs from sales.
 The formula is:

 To calculate the contribution margin that is used in the numerator in the preceding calculation, subtract all variable costs from revenues.

 For example, the Iverson Drum Company sells drum sets to high schools.
 In the most recent period, it sold $1,000,000 of drum sets that had related variable costs of $400,000.
 Iverson had $660,000 of fixed costs during the period, resulting in a loss of $60,000.

 Iverson’s contribution margin ratio is 60%, so if it wants to break even, it needs to either reduce its fixed expenses by $60,000 or increase its sales by $100,000 (calculated as $60,000 loss divided by 60% contribution margin ratio).

-Cautions: The contribution margin ratio does not account for the impact of a product on the bottleneck operation of a company.
+Cautions: A user of the contribution margin ratio should be aware of the following issue.
+This ratio does not account for the impact of a product on the bottleneck operation of a company.
 A low contribution margin may be entirely acceptable, as long as it requires little or no processing time by the bottleneck operation.
 See the throughput article for more information.